-We're trying to put programming back on the right track.
+We're putting the software industry back on the right track.

 Software is bad and getting worse.
 Despite amazing advances in hardware, today's software has made computers slower and buggier than they were decades ago.
 People's computers are more powerful than they know.
 They deserve better.

-Inspired by Casey Muratori's Handmade Hero, Abner Coimbre founded Handmade Network as a hub for fans of the show.
+The Handmade Network was founded by Abner Coimbre as a community for fans of Handmade Hero, a Twitch series where games industry veteran Casey Muratori teaches you how to make a game and engine from scratch.
 Since then, the community has grown massively, launched many careers, and spawned amazing projects that thousands of people use every day.
+Handmade Hero is no longer active, but Casey is still producing high-quality programming education through Computer, Enhance!

 Leadership